fantasyland/static-land/docs/spec.md

     we have to pass types only for `of` and `empty`.
 In Static Land we have to pass types for any generic code.

-## Terminology

-### Type
+## Type

-A Static Land type is a JavaScript object with static functions as values.
+A type in Static Land is a JavaScript object with static functions as values.
 'Static' means that functions don't use `this`, they are not methods and can be detached from the type object.
 The object is just a container for functions.